Evolution of the infrared luminosity function and its corresponding dust-obscured star formation rate density out to z~6: Introduction

-\citet{Koprowski_2017} utilized a sample of James Clerk Maxwell Telescope (JCMT) 850-${\rm \mu m}$-selected sample to construct the IR luminosity function out to $z\sim 4$.
-While the sub-mm wavelengths benefit from the negative $K$-correction, allowing for the observation of IR galaxies out to very high redshifts, surprisingly low numbers of sources were detected at $z\gtrsim 2$.
-Similarly, due to the very limited areas observed, the high-resolution ALMA blank-sky surveys conducted in recent years also struggled to detect any sources at very high redshifts (e.g., \citealt{Walter_2016, Dunlop_2017, Bouwens_2020}). \citet{Gruppioni_2020} made use of the ALMA sources serendipitously detected as a part of the ALMA Large Program to INvestigate CII at Early Times (ALPINE) to derive the IR LF out to $z\sim 6$. \citet{Fujimoto_2024} reached similar redshifts utilizing the ALMA Lensing Cluster Survey (ALCS) data, with faint objects detected through lensing.
-Most recently, \citet{Magnelli_2024, Traina_2024} and \citet{Liu_2025} determined the contribution of IR sources to the total $\rho_{\rm SFR}$ in the early Universe, using the somewhat inhomogeneous sample of individual ALMA pointings collected as a part of the A$^3$COSMOS survey \citep{Liu_2019, Adscheid_2024}.
+\citet{Koprowski_2017} utilized a sample of the James Clerk Maxwell Telescope (JCMT) 850-${\rm \mu m}$-selected sample to construct the IR luminosity function out to $z\sim 4$.
+While the submillimeter wavelengths benefit from the negative $K$-correction, allowing for the observation of IR galaxies out to very high redshifts, surprisingly low numbers of sources were detected at $z\gtrsim 2$.
+Similarly, due to the very limited areas observed, the high-resolution ALMA blank-sky surveys conducted in recent years also struggled to detect any sources at very high redshifts (e.g., \citealt{Walter_2016, Dunlop_2017, Bouwens_2020}). \citet{Gruppioni_2020} made use of the ALMA sources serendipitously detected as a part of the ALMA Large Program to INvestigate CII at Early Times (ALPINE) in order to derive the IR LF out to $z\sim 6$. \citet{Fujimoto_2024} reached similar redshifts utilizing the ALMA Lensing Cluster Survey (ALCS) data, with faint objects detected through lensing.
+Most recently, \citet{Magnelli_2024, Traina_2024}, and \citet{Liu_2025} determined the contribution of IR sources to the total $\rho_{\rm SFR}$ in the early Universe using the somewhat inhomogeneous sample of individual ALMA pointings collected as a part of the A$^3$COSMOS survey \citep{Liu_2019, Adscheid_2024}.
 Due to the limited sensitivity of the IR data, the corresponding faint-end slope of the IR LF reported in these works ranges between -0.2 and -1.0, with errors approaching 0.5.
-In addition, \citet{Dudzeviciute_2020} analyzed a high-resolution ALMA follow-up (AS2UDS; \citealt{Stach_2019}) of the JCMT SCUBA-2 sub-mm survey of the UKIDSS UDS field \citep{Geach_2017}.
-As a part of their analysis, \citet{Dudzeviciute_2020} derived photometric redshifts, IR luminosities, IR luminosity functions and the corresponding star formation rate densities down to the 870\,${\rm \mu m}$ flux limit of 3.6\,mJy, later extrapolating their results down to a flux limit of 1\,mJy using the ALMA number counts of \citet{Hatsukade_2018}.
-They found that the contribution of SMGs to the total star formation rate density in the Universe peaks at $z\sim 3$, with the contribution of $\sim 15$\% for sources with $S_{870} > 3.6$\,mJy and $\sim 60$\% for $S_{870} > 1$\,mJy, indicating that roughly half of the $\rho_{\rm SFR}$ at that redshift comes from ULIRG-luminosity sources.
+In addition, \citet{Dudzeviciute_2020} analyzed a high-resolution ALMA follow-up study (AS2UDS; \citealt{Stach_2019}) of the JCMT SCUBA-2 submillimeter survey of the UKIDSS UDS field \citep{Geach_2017}.
+As a part of their analysis, \citet{Dudzeviciute_2020} derived photometric redshifts, IR luminosities, IR luminosity functions, and the corresponding star formation rate densities down to the 870\,${\rm \mu m}$ flux limit of 3.6\,mJy, later extrapolating their results down to a flux limit of 1\,mJy using the ALMA number counts of \citet{Hatsukade_2018}.
+They found that the contribution of submillimeter galaxies to the total star formation rate density in the Universe peaks at $z\sim 3$, with a contribution of $\sim 15$\% for sources with $S_{870} > 3.6$\,mJy and $\sim 60$\% for $S_{870} > 1$\,mJy, indicating that roughly half of the $\rho_{\rm SFR}$ at that redshift comes from ultra luminous IR galaxies (ULIRGs)-luminosity sources.